Flanderization

-A visual demonstration of Flanderization; over time, certain features of the character are exaggerated while details are lost, to the point that the character becomes merely a caricature of their initial self.
+A visual demonstration of Flanderization; over time, certain features of the character are exaggerated, and the character becomes merely a caricature of their initial self.

-Flanderization is the process through which a fictional character's essential traits are oversimplified and exaggerated to the point where they constitute their entire personality over the course of a serial work.
+Flanderization is the process through which a fictional character's essential traits are oversimplified and exaggerated over a serial work.

 The term Flanderization was coined by TV Tropes in reference to Ned Flanders of The Simpsons, who was increasingly caricatured over the show's run from a friendly and good-hearted Christian neighbor, among other characteristics, into a dogmatic, evangelical "Bible-thumper".

 Flanderization is often associated with and cited as a consequence of "jumping the shark", a term used to demonstrate a creative work's gradual decline in quality which leads to a sudden decline in popularity.

 Definition and etymology

 Flanderization is the process through which a single element of a character's personality, often an originally mild element, is inflated in importance over the course of a work until it becomes the character's primary defining trait.
-The term was coined by TV Tropes, a wiki that collects and documents descriptions and examples of plot conventions and devices in fiction and pop culture, in reference to the character of Ned Flanders of the TV-Show "The Simpsons".
+It is cited as the opposite of character development, or, character derailment.
+The term was coined by TV Tropes, a wiki that collects and documents descriptions and examples of plot conventions and devices in fiction and pop culture, in reference to the character of Ned Flanders from The Simpsons.

 Flanders himself is a complex example of Flanderization, having undergone the process in the middle seasons of the show before once again returning to a similar portrayal to his original one.
 Originating as "perhaps the only genuinely well-meaning, good-natured person in Springfield", Flanders was originally intended to be an ideal ("annoyingly perfect") neighbor who served as a contrast and foil for Homer Simpson.
 As a devoutly religious and church-going man, his faith was intended to serve as a contrast to Homer's lack of religious sophistication.
 However, over the course of the show's run, Flanders was simplified into a religious fundamentalist whose Christianity was his primary defining characteristic.

 While Flanderization is primarily discussed in the context of fictional characters, it has also been applied to real people and historical events.